Relintai/pandemonium_engine_docs/about/complying_with_licenses.md

 FreeType
 ^^^^^^^^

-Godot uses `FreeType ( https://www.freetype.org/ )` to render fonts.
-Its license requires attribution, so the following text must be included together with the Godot license:
+Pandemonium uses `FreeType ( https://www.freetype.org/ )` to render fonts.
+Its license requires attribution, so the following text must be included together with the Pandemonium license:

     Portions of this software are copyright © ( year> The FreeType Project (www.freetype.org).
 All rights reserved.